TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SpecificTopics/IdePhpStormSetup.rst

 Optional Plugins
 ================

 Here are some Plugins, you might use when developing TYPO3.
+DynamicReturnTypePlugin and Php Inspections are not TYPO3 specific, but will show possible errors and are strongly recommended when developing for the TYPO3 core.

 .. hint::
    None of these Plugins are mandatory, check out what might be useful for yourself!